jvenegas/TLMotionEffect/README.md

 TLMotionEffect
 ====================

 This category adds a motion effect to your UIView.
-This is a similar effect can be seen in the bacground of the Home Screen on iOS 7.
+This is a similar effect can be seen in the background of the Home Screen on iOS 7.

 Feel Free to complete this category with more motion effects. :)